hitbox/python-templates/www.md

 - `source`-able file for populating environment variables in the instance dir.
 - Prefer doing as little as possible in templates.
 Mostly just loop over data structures and render attributes; or very simple flow control.

+## HTML/CSS/JavaScript

+My strategy for the frontend is to do as much as possible with HTML.
+Styling is almost always necessary, for example to make grids.
+Then if necessary, or worth the effort, some JavaScript to make the frontend more convenient.